Orbost

 Employment drivers in Orbost are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Orbost has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate was 6.6% as of September 2025.
+Orbost has a skilled workforce with well-represented essential services sectors.
+The unemployment rate was 6.6% as of September 2025.
+Employment growth over the past year was estimated at 4.3%.

-Over the past year, there was an estimated employment growth of 4.3%.
-As of that month, 2,877 residents were employed while the unemployment rate was 2.8% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation in Orbost lagged significantly at 46.0%, compared to Rest of Vic.'s 57.4%.
-Employment among residents is concentrated in agriculture, forestry & fishing, health care & social assistance, and education & training.
+As of that date, 2,877 residents were employed while the unemployment rate was 2.8% higher than Rest of Vic.'s rate of 3.8%.
+Workforce participation in Orbost lagged significantly at 52.8%, compared to Rest of Vic.'s 61.4%.
+According to Census responses, 19.5% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+Employment was concentrated in agriculture, forestry & fishing, health care & social assistance, and education & training.

-The area shows strong specialization in agriculture, forestry & fishing, with an employment share 2.4 times the regional level.
-Conversely, manufacturing has lower representation at 5.0% versus the regional average of 7.7%.
-Orbost appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment increased by 4.3%, while labour force increased by 3.9%, resulting in a 0.4 percentage point decrease in unemployment.
-In comparison, Rest of Vic. recorded an employment decline of 0.7% and an unemployment rise.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Orbost's employment should increase by 5.7% over five years and 12.4% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+Orbost showed strong specialization in agriculture, forestry & fishing with an employment share of 2.4 times the regional level.
+Conversely, manufacturing had lower representation at 5.0% compared to the regional average of 7.7%.
+Over the 12 months to September 2025, employment increased by 4.3%, while labour force increased by 3.9%, resulting in a fall in unemployment by 0.4 percentage points.
+By comparison, Rest of Vic. recorded an employment decline of 0.7% and a labour force decline of 0.6%, with unemployment rising marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Orbost's employment should increase by 5.7% over five years and 12.4% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment